CS 70

 Create Stubs for Public Member Functions

 For each of the public member functions of TreeStringSet and TreeStringSet::ConstIter, create a function stub in treestringset.cpp.
-Remember that a function stub will have the right signature (parameter and return types), and will initially throw an exception to say it isn't implemented yet.
-We will walk through implementing each of the member functions in later steps of this assignment.
+Remember that a function stub will have the right signature (parameter and return types), and will throw an exception to say it isn't implemented yet.
+You will implement each of the member functions in later steps of this assignment.

-For now, it's also a good idea to put the following lines at the top of your treestringset.cpp file, just after the includes, to ensure that your stubs compile without warnings:
+For now, it's also a good idea to put the following lines at the top of your treestringset.cpp file, just after the includes, so that your stubs can compile without spurious warnings:

 #pragma GCC diagnostic ignored "-Wunused-parameter"